 Tip: Apply uniform spaces around text boxes, images, and other graphic elements to make your design easier to read.

 So, keep it simple and make sure every element has a reason to be in the design.
 Also, make sure to choose the right colors, that the contrast is enough, the text is legible, the elements are correctly aligned, and space is giving design elements enough room to breathe.
-With these design tips, your website will not only look good but also will be easy to understand.
+With these design tips, your website will not only look good but also it will be easy to understand.